MultiSafepay/docs/content/payments/features/recurring-payments/about-recurring-payments.md

     - /payments/features/recurring-payments/about-recurring-payments/
 ---

-Recurring Payments let you automatically charge a customer's bank account or credit card on a regular basis, e.g. for a monthly or annual subscription.
+Recurring Payments is a MutiSafepay solution let you automatically charge a customer's bank account or credit card on a regular basis, e.g. for a monthly or annual subscription.
 The customer must initiate the first payment.

 ## Supported payment methods